Label-Retrieval-Augmented Diffusion Models for Learning from Noisy Labels: Experiments

 \subsection{Results on Real-world Noisy Datasets}

 We further evaluate the performance of our proposed method on real-world label noise.
 Following previous work \cite{li2020dividemix, zhang2021learning, zhao2022centrality, cordeiro2023longremix}, we conducted experiments on four image datasets, \textit{i.e.}, WebVision \cite{li2017webvision}, ImageNet ILSVRC12 \cite{russakovsky2015imagenet}, Food-101N \cite{lee2018cleannet}, and Clothing1M \cite{xiao2015learning}.
 For experiments on Webvision, ILSVRC12, and Food-101N datasets, we use the CLIP image encoder as the $f_p$ encoder to train LRA-diffusion models.
 Comprehensive dataset description and implementation details can be found in the Supplementary \ref{Appendix-training_detail}.
-We evaluated the performance of our method against a group of state-of-the-art (SOTA) methods, and the results are presented in Table \ref{tab:WebVision-table} and Table \ref{tab:Food-table}.
+We evaluated the performance of our method against a group of state-of-the-art (SOTA) methods.
+The results are presented in Table \ref{tab:WebVision-table} and Table \ref{tab:Food-table}.
 Our approach significantly outperforms all the previous methods in terms of classification accuracy.
+It is important to highlight that EPL \cite{ko2023efficient} incorporates the most powerful CLIP and ConvNext-XL \cite{liu2022convnet} encoders and cooperates with other SOTA methods such as ELR \cite{liu2020early}, DivideMix \cite{li2020dividemix}, and UNICON \cite{karim2022unicon}.
+However, our method outperforms EPL by achieving $\sim$6\% higher accuracy on WebVision and ILSVRC12 datasets.
+This improvement over EPL demonstrates that developing better ways to incorporate pre-trained models to facilitate learning from noisy labels is a non-trivial task, highlighting the valuable contribution of our approach.